 - Search for all Full-time and Part-time job opportunities easily and effectively

 - Create and upload your resume and career portfolio to make available to employers

 - Access career advice documents, podcasts, videos and articles

 - Pray for direction and discernment in how God intends to use you and your education to pursue your career goals.

 - Follow HireETBU @ETBUCareers2Go on Twitter for job opportunities.

-- Build your resume/portfolio, review job opportunities, and view interview questions in the ETBU CCN Site.
+- Build your resume/portfolio, review job opportunities, and view interview questions in the ETBU Purple Briefcase site.

 - Research and initiate contact with people that are in your possible career choice field.